JIANGJZ/jiangjz.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently an assistant profosser at Beijing Normal University, working on High Performance Computing, and Efficient Machine Learning System.
+Hi, I am currently an assistant profosser at [Beijing Normal University](https://www.bnuzh.edu.cn/), working on High Performance Computing, and Efficient Machine Learning System.
+Prior to this, I earned my Ph.D. from the Guangzhou Supercomputing Center at Sun Yat-sen University.
+I also have industry experience working as an R&D Engineer and Senior R&D Engineer at companies such as Baidu and NetEase Games.

 ## 🏫 Education